IHTSDO/snowstorm/README.md

 # ❄️ Snowstorm Terminology Server

-Snowstorm is a prototype SNOMED CT terminology server built on top of Elasticsearch, with a focus on performance and enterprise scalability.
+Snowstorm is a SNOMED CT terminology server built on top of Elasticsearch, with a focus on performance and enterprise scalability.

 ## Project Status